 - Stale bread is always good!
-French toast is perfect for breathing life back into sad, stale pieces of bread that are well their time.
-If you ever find yourself in possession of some leftover bread that is no longer good – make french toast!
+French toast is perfect for breathing life back into sad, stale pieces of bread that are well past their time.
+If you ever find yourself in possession of some leftover bread that is no longer good – make french toast (or croutons)!

 Can I make this dairy free?

 - Absolutely!
 Any type of milk will do here.
-I usually use almond but you can also go for coconut, oat, soy, rice etc. If you can include dairy in your diet you might also enjoy using half and half or heavy cream for an ultra rich toast.
+I usually use almond but you can also go another dairy free milk substitute like coconut, oat, soy, rice etc. If you can include dairy in your diet you might also enjoy using half and half or heavy cream for an ultra rich toast.